Continuous deployment works by connecting a Git repository to a Netlify site and keeping the two in sync.

 deploy-preview: this context corresponds to the previews we build for pull/merge requests.

 branch-deploy: this context corresponds to deploys from branches that are not the site’s main production branch.

 Besides these three predefined contexts, sites can use also branch names as custom deploy contexts.
 For example, a branch called

 staging will match a deploy context called

-All these options are overriden in a hierarchical order.
-The site’s global settings apply to each deploy, if we’re building the production site, and you change options in your production context, they will be overriden.
-Only options that are set explicitly are overriden, if you leave one out, the build will use the value of the global settings, or previous contexts.
-Environment variables are also overriden individually, for example, you can have access tokens as environment variables per context.
+All these options are overridden in a hierarchical order.
+The site’s global settings apply to each deploy, if we’re building the production site, and if you change options in your production context, they will be overridden.
+Only options that are set explicitly are overridden; if you leave one out, the build will use the value of the global settings or previous contexts.
+Environment variables are also overridden individually, for example, you can have access tokens as environment variables per context.